EyasuTeshome/shifttracker/orientation/daily-presence-in-remote-environments.md

-# Daily Presence in Remote Environments
+# Daily presence in remote environments

 ## Learning objectives

-- Describe the Attendance score and attendance expectations
+- Describe the attendance score and attendance expectations
 - Recognize punctuality as a form of respect and key to success in global remote work.

 ### Estimated time: 0.25h